aryanbrite/aryan-prototype/readme.md

 >
 > there were a huge amount of debugging I did by using chatgpt and stuff.
 >
->  I tried many could services like AWS, but ended up using aws and render
+>  I tried many could services like AWS, but ended up using aws and vercel
 >
 >  Yes, The code was written by a coding agent.
 While i researched how can i make this real.